mdl95r/findCyrillic.js/README.md

 ## En

-### A small script that goes through the file names and looks for russian characters if there was a typo.
+### A small script that goes through the file names and looks for cyrillic characters if there was a typo.

 ### Run - npm start